ACEFoundationFaculty/ACE-Foundation-Official/README.md

-## Join the Fight in Environmental Justice
+## Join the Fight For Environmental Justice

 Mission Statement: